 EYES

-Large, almond in shape, and angled slightly upwards towards the ears, with more than the length of an eye between the eyes.
+Shape: Large, almond in shape, and angled slightly upwards towards the ears, with more than the length of an eye between the eyes.

 Color: All eye colors except blue are allowed.
 There is no correspondence between the eye color and the coat color.
 Intensive color is preferred.